He's So Fine

 She called that a rescue?
 “Can you even swim?”

 “Y-y-yes!”
 She crossed her arms over her chest.
 “A l-l-little bit.”

 He stared at her in disbelief.
 “A little bit?
 Seriously?
 You risked your life on that?”

 Right.
 They could argue about that later.
 “Time to get you home, Supergirl.”

 “B-b-but my b-b-boot.”

 “We’ll rescue the boot later.”

-No. Her boot was DOA – dead on arrival.
-“Later,” he said again and grabbing her hand, pulled her across the platform, through the stern.
+No. Her boot was on the ocean floor and DOA.
+“Later,” he said again, and grabbing her hand, he pulled her across the platform, through the stern.
 He needed to get her off the boat.